The-Last-Cookie/secure-networking/ssh.md

 # Using SSH

-SSH is a protocol for remote connection to a server.
+SSH is a protocol for establishing a remote connection to a server.
 Usually, it is used for remote management (server configuration) or file transfer.

 Upon first connection, it will ask if the connection should actually be established.
 Acknowledging this will add an entry in the file `~/.ssh/known_hosts` to make sure the user only connects to trustable servers.

+## Password-based authentication

+By default, any normal user added via "useradd" is able to login via their respective password on the server.

+If a strong password is used, this method is pretty secure.

+## Key-based authentication

+Besides password login, there are also two types of key-based login:

+- **Only key pair:** As long as the private key is present on the device, the user is able to login with just the key file.
+The passphrase for the key file is set to empty.
+- **Login with passphrase:** In addition to the private key, a password is set on the key, so the user needs to have both the private key as well as the password for logging in successfully.

-Using key-based authentication instead of passwords does not increase security.
-However, it makes the usage more convenient because the user does not need to type in a password.
+Using key-based authentication instead of just passwords does not increase security.
+However, it makes the usage more convenient because the user does not need to type in a password when choosing the first option.

-## Generating a key pair
+### Generating a key pair

 1. **Basic command specifying the algorithm:** `ssh-keygen -t ed25519 -C "your@email.com"`
-2. **Type in the filename.** It is recommended to use the service's name the key will be used for.
+2. **Type in the filename:** It is recommended to use the service's name the key will be used for.
 Create a single key pair for every server/service.
-3. **Choose a passphrase.**
+3. **Choose a passphrase:** Now choose a password for your key, so it is stored in an encrypted format.
+For leaving the passphrase empty, immediately press `Enter`.
+They key is then stored unencrypted on the disk.

-The keypair can now be found under the HOME directory in `~/.ssh/KEYNAME`.
+The key pair can now be found under the HOME directory in `~/.ssh/KEYNAME`.

 ### Configuring the SSH service on the server

 **Upload the public key to the server/service.** The public key file (.pub) is distributed publicly.
 GitHub for example has a [WebUI for that](https://github.com/settings/keys).

 If done manually, the public key must be added to the file `~/.ssh/authorized_keys`.
+Alternatively, the command `ssh-copy-id -i <public key> <user>@<host>` may be used.

 It is important that the files used in the context of SSH have the right permissions.
 As a default value, these commands can be typed in: